 The most abundant type of human, the term “Aeryn” is a catch-all term used to identify any human who does not appear to resemble any of the other four sub-races.
 The largest and most powerful kingdoms in the Sanctuary are peopled by Aeryns.
 They have a penchant for developing large, civilized societies and can be found in just about any corner of the world.

 Characters of the Aeryn sub-race look like just about anyone you could picture walking on the street.
 They have no restrictions of costuming or make-up.

 Hailing from the distant deserts of the south, the Azerhym have a knack for survival that never ceases to amaze their fellows.
-By practicing an intricate system of rites and customs – most built around the concept of ‘water as life’ – the Dervish thrive where others fail.
+By practicing an intricate system of rites and customs – most built around the concept of ‘water as life’ – the Azerhym thrive where others fail.
 More than any other race, the Azerhym have come to accept the loss of their former lands.
 It is their belief that their new home in the deserts of Artanna is the nothing less than the first paradise of the gods, and that the great “Watcher in the Stars” personally led them to it.
-Of all the human races, the Dervish are the most tolerant of the Djinn – whose kingdom of Ashendar includes their small desert home.
-Innately superstitious, Dervish often follow priestly pursuits which many are Monks, but they are just as likely to be of any profession.
+Of all the human races, the Azerhym are the most tolerant of the Djinn – whose kingdom of Ashendar includes their small desert home.
+Innately superstitious, Azerhym often follow priestly pursuits which many are Monks, but they are just as likely to be of any profession.